 Presence of wildlife on and near airports creates a hazard to operating aircraft.
 Wildlife strikes, mainly from birds, cause severe damage to operating aircraft and in some cases lead to loss of life.
 In recent years due to increase in passenger traffic, the introduction of much quieter engines on newer planes and a large increase in wildlife population, the probability of wildlife strikes has increased dramatically.

-The FAA is fully aware of the situation and is undertaking an aggressive research program.
-The goal of the program is to mitigate wildlife strikes with aircraft by providing practical solutions as well as timely, critical information to pilots and airport managers.
+The FAA is undertaking an aggressive research program to mitigate wildlife strikes with aircraft by providing practical solutions as well as timely, critical information to pilots and airport managers.

 The critical information will consist of: